lamhq/tech-notes/pages/devops/aws/20-big-data/4-kinesis.md

 It can batch, compress, transform, and encrypt data streams before loading, optimizing storage usage and increasing security.

+Compared to Amazon Kinesis Data Streams, Kinesis Data Firehose:
+- easier to operate
-Compared to Amazon Kinesis Data Streams, Kinesis Data Firehose is easier to operate, but has higher latency from the moment that data is ingested (within 1 minute).
-Data Firehose has limited supported third party endpoints.
+- has higher latency from the moment that data is ingested (near real-time, within 1 minute)
+- has limited supported third party endpoints.

 ## Amazon Kinesis Data Analytics